sqadri166/MATCHSYMBOLICCHAINS/README.md

 This algorithm will be used to generate Images and corresponding text Translations This will use pure TensorFlow nuget packages and
-Its an engineering limited Generative AI platform from begining using Tensorslow rather then consuming other Pure Tensorflow and Numpies Keras
+Its an engineering with limited Generative AI platform from begining using Tensorflow rather then consuming other Pure Tensorflow and Numpies Keras
 Pure Open CV imaging
 Pure Reinforcement algorithm techniques